Research, Writing and Real Life

 I like to mash it all up and to draw connections in ways that are novel, perhaps provocative, and that extend beyond rhetoric.

 I draw hard lines around visibility and humanity, representing for those of us who are often pushed to the margins by default.

-In addition to social critique and commentary across media outlets, I am working on a second book, The Buddy Narrative, as follow-up to Balance: Advancing Identity Theory by Engaging the Black Male Adolescent.
+In addition to social critique and commentary across media outlets, I am working on a second book, Buddy the Black Saint, Meditations on being enough, as follow-up to Balance: Advancing Identity Theory by Engaging the Black Male Adolescent.